bvujovic/SensorNodeESP/README.md

         - [ ] Improve interface (chart.js disappears, shrinks)
     - [ ] Add 5V buzzer (with transistor)
 - [ ] Clients:
-    - [ ] SCD30:
+    - [ ] (WIP) SCD30:
+        - [ ] Save to log file any indication of an error.
+Make sure it can be read easily.
         - [ ] Check if pinButton is pressed before wait for response from airSensor (SCD30)
         - [ ] Check documantation for setting the right temperature \[offset\]
         - [ ] Try to use TimeSlotSend class
     - [ ] Add more sensor nodes
-        - [ ] (WIP) esp32-wake-on-pin
+        - [ ] (WIP, testing needed) esp32-wake-on-pin
-            - [ ] Try to generate random ID each time ESP wakes up
+            - [x] Try to generate random ID each time ESP wakes up
-            - [ ] Resend message couple of seconds after the first one.
+            - [x] Resend message couple of seconds after the first one.
             - [ ] Test if device works with PIR sensor
-            - [ ] Create project folder: name, code, pictures, README.md
+            - [x] Create project folder: name, code, pictures, README.md
         - [ ] Microphone (noise levels)

 ## Add new client routine